marcobuontempo/songify-mood/README.md

     1. All old GIFs and song data documents in MongoDB (from the previous update) are then deleted

 #### **Endpoints**
-`/`
+- `/`
-- Test endpoint
+    - Test endpoint to check server health
+    - Should return `200 OK`

-`/update`
+- `/update`
     - Forces an update of GIFs and Songs in DB

-`/gifs`
+- `/gifs`
     - Returns all GIF documents from MongoDB

-`/gifs/random`
+- `/gifs/random`
     - Returns 6 random GIF documents from MongoDB

-`/songs`
+- `/songs`
     - Returns all Song documents from MongoDB

-`/songs/find?id1=<gif1_id>&id2=<gif2_id>&id3=<gif3_id>`
+- `/songs/find?id1=<gif1_id>&id2=<gif2_id>&id3=<gif3_id>`
     - Where each `<gif_id>` represents the selected GIF's MongoDB _id (e.g. "639725f3d04ee06098a2f643")
     - Finds the matching combination of GIFs stored in MongoDB, and returns the predefined Song information

 ### **Frontend**
 1. 6 random GIFs are fetched from the backend server (from a pool of 15 GIFs)
-2. When the user chooses 3 GIFs and submits, a request is made to the backend with the _ids of each selected GIF
+2. When the user chooses 3 GIFs and submits, a request is made to the backend with the `_ids` of each selected GIF
-3. The backend finds the matching MongoDB document that contains all 3 _ids, and therefore returns the matching Song information
+3. The backend finds the matching MongoDB document that contains all 3 `_ids`, and therefore returns the matching song information (which was calculated/stored during last backend update)
 4. This song is shown in an embedded Spotify player in browser, for the user to listen to and explore further